Mental load and emotional labor make women exhausted.

 - They get grumpy and testy a lot less

 Mental load affects sex: it’s one of the main causes of low libido in women.

-So here’s why this matters, guys: this affects your sex life.
+So here’s why this matters, guys: this is one of the big things that will affect your sex life (plus it’s just part of being a good person!).
 In module 4 of my Boost Your Libido course I talk about how having all of these things in your head all the time can stop women from feeling in the mood.
 When women can’t turn off all of the things that are in their brains, it’s very hard to make room for sex.

 So guys, if you want a happier wife who is more “in the mood”, let’s talk about sharing the mental load at home!